Business Analyst Quick Start¶

 For each section below, written instructions are recorded in bullet points, but you can also find a screencast at the end of each section that records all of the actions described.
 Use these short videos as your guide!

-You can also find a read-only completed version of the final project in the public gallery.
+To compare against your work, you can also find a read-only completed version of the final project in the public gallery.

 Create a Project¶

 Let’s get started!
-After creating an account and logging in, the first page you’ll see is the Dataiku DSS homepage.
+After creating an account and logging in, the first page you’ll see is the Dataiku homepage.
 From this page, you’ll be able to browse projects, recent items, dashboards, and applications shared with you.

 You can create a new project in a few different ways.
 You can start a blank project or import a zip file.
 You might also have projects already shared with you based on the user groups to which you belong.